iAbhishek91/learn-terraform/docs/96-splat-expression.md

 # Splat expression

-Splat expression allows us to get a list of all the attributes.
+Splat expression allows us to get a list(works only with list and tuples) of all the attributes.

 Is kind of regular expression in a different syntax.